minsooerickim/whiz-connect/README.md

     whiz_connect

+## Encryption Method
+`id_ed25519` and `id_rsa` are two different types of cryptographic keys used for authentication in Secure Shell (SSH) connections.

+`id_ed25519` is a newer type of key that uses the Ed25519 algorithm, which is a high-security elliptic curve algorithm.
+It is generally considered more secure and faster than the older RSA algorithm.
+Ed25519 keys are shorter than RSA keys, making them more efficient for network communication.

+`id_rsa`, on the other hand, is an older type of key that uses the RSA algorithm.
+It is still widely used and supported, but it is considered less secure than Ed25519.
+RSA keys tend to be longer than Ed25519 keys, which can make them slower to use in network communication.

+Both types of keys can be used for SSH authentication, but it is generally recommended to use `id_ed25519` if your SSH client and server support it, because it is considered more secure and efficient.
+However, if your SSH client or server does not support Ed25519, then RSA keys are still a good choice for secure authentication.

 ## Motivation 😓

 My university has MANY MANY remote servers (bolt, sledge, hammer, cs100, many MORE).
 It gets SUPER ANNOYING having to type in your password **EVERY TIME** you want to `ssh` in or `push`/`pull`/`fetch`, etc.